mheil/client-server-demo/README.md

 The client was far more difficult to implement, cause as it points out, it is not possible to detect a closed connection while writing to a connection.
 Disconnection detection can only be done while reading from the connection.
-After a disconnect has been detected the process reading from stdin had to be stopped from the (parallel executing routine) reading from the connection.
+After a disconnect has been detected the routine reading from stdin had to be stopped from the (parallel executing) routine that is reading from the connection.

-The first attempt was to simply close stdin, cause the docs say that closing it would cause potential blocking reader to stop reading.
-This was not the case, closing stdin it not possible and another way had to be found to stop the sending routine.
+The first attempt was to simply close stdin, cause the docs say that closing it would cause blocking reader to stop reading.
+This was not the case;
+closing stdin it not possible and another way had to be found to stop the sending routine.

 ### server